The SC19 Keynote was held Tuesday, November 19, 2019.

 Dr. Squyres received his PhD from Cornell in 1981 and spent five years as a postdoctoral associate and research scientist at NASA’s Ames Research Center before returning to Cornell as a faculty member.

-Get more details about Dr. Squyres and his contributions to science and exploration in the SC blog.
+Get more details about Dr. Squyres, and learn about the challenges his team overcame in the SC Blog.